Common murre

 Geography

-Some birds are permanent residents; northern birds migrate south to open waters near New England, southern California, Japan, Korea and the western Mediterranean.
-UK populations are generally distributed near their breeding colonies year-round, but have been found to make long-distance migrations as far north as the Barents Sea.
-Common murres rest on the water in the winter and this may have consequences for their metabolism.
-In the black-legged kittiwake (which shares this winter habit) resting metabolism is 40% higher on water than it is in air.
+Common murres occur in low-Arctic and boreal waters in the North Atlantic and North Pacific.
+Some birds are permanent residents, while northern populations migrate south to open waters near New England, southern California, Japan, Korea, and the western Mediterranean.
+UK populations are generally distributed near their breeding colonies year-round but have been found to make long-distance migrations as far north as the Barents Sea.
+Common murres spend most of their time at sea and come to breed on islands, rocky shores, cliffs, and sea stacks.

 Attribution-ShareAlike License